idoc-bioinfo/br_stat_profiler/README.md

                         The Phred errors are converted to numeric values. (default=False) -nR, --no_ReLU        Errors undergoes ReLU filter (default=False) -sb <int between 1 and 10 [4]>, --scr_bin_count <int between 1 and 10 [4]>
-                        # of bins of do divide the QualityScore values (The profiler further averages the QError rate in each bin).
+                        # of bins of do divide the QualityScore values (The profiler further averages the QError rate
-                        (default=4)
+                        in each bin). (default=4)
   -cb <int between 1 and 15 [10]>, --cyc_bin_count <int between 1 and 15 [10]>
                         The # of bins to divide reading cycle covariate.
 That way reads are cut into equal fragments thus QEerror is averaged for each fragment. (default=10) -mic <int [1]>, --min_cyc <int [1]>
                         In cycles profiling, first position along the read.
+Irrelevant for context profiling.
+                        (default=1)
-Irrelevant for context profiling. (default=1) -mxc <int [150]>, --max_cyc <int [150]>
+  -mxc <int [150]>, --max_cyc <int [150]>
                         In cycles profiling, last position in the read.
+Irrelevant for context profiling.
+                        (default=150)
-Irrelevant for context profiling. (default=150) -nan <int [None]>, --nan_rep <int [None]>
+  -nan <int [None]>, --nan_rep <int [None]>
-                        NaN representation for missing values, may be removed/imputed downstream -nZ, --no_zscore      NO ZScoring the final profile (default=False) -ct <cov_type>, --cov_type <cov_type>
+                        NaN representation for missing values, may be removed/imputed downstream -nZ, --no_zscore      Omit ZScoring in the final profile (default=False) -ct <cov_type>, --cov_type <cov_type>
                         Covariats type to profile QErrors.
-Profiling may take either the QErrors context or cycle or both (context + cycle). options=['cntxt', 'cyc', 'cntxt_cyc'], (default=cntxt) -pt <profile_type>, --profile_type <profile_type>
+Profiling may take either the QErrors context or cycle or both (context + cycle). options=['cntxt', 'cyc', 'cntxt_cyc'], (default=cntxt) -aM, --arithmetic_mean
-                        Profile may include calculation of average QError and/or frequency per covariance (context or cycle). options=['err_mean', 'freq', 'err_mean_and_freq'], (default=err_mean_and_freq)
+                        Arithmetic mean instead of weighted mean. (default=False)
 ```

 ### **Input**